Arlu/Linux-Kernel-Development/README.md

 # In the menuconfig interface:
 # Navigate to "Settings" → Find "Build static binary (no shared libs)"
 # Press 'Y' to enable it
+# (For 6.7 and earlier)
 # Then navigate to "() Additional CFLAGS"
 # Press enter, then add: -I/home/arie/headers/linux-5.15/include/
+# (For 6.8 and later)
+# Just disable some, press esc, then navigate to "Networking Utilities" → Find "tc (8.3 kb)"
+# Press 'N' to disable it (because it isn't support by these kernels for now)
 # Exit and save the configuration

 # Build BusyBox